Service and Support Animal Policy

 - That there is an identifiable relationship or nexus between the disability and the assistance the animal provides.

-Upon receipt of this documentation, Student Counseling, Testing and Health Services staff will initiate a conversation with the student about the University's policy and procedures for use of Service or Support Animals on campus.
+Upon receipt of this documentation, Student Disability and Testing Services staff will initiate a conversation with the student about the University's policy and procedures for use of Service or Support Animals on campus.

 If a disability is confirmed and the need for a Service Animal or Support Animal is approved by the University, the student will be provided with a letter of approval from Disability Services.
 Except in the case of a Service Animal assisting a student with an obvious disability, the student may find it helpful to have the letter available to demonstrate that a Service Animal is approved to enter non-residential facilities on campus (i.e. Library, Mayborn Campus Center).

 If appropriate, the student's teachers will be notified by Disability Services that the student has been approved to have the animal present in the student's classes.
 If the student resides on campus, appropriate notice will also be provided to the Director of Residence Life.

 Every student who brings a Service or Support Animal onto campus must sign the Service and Support Animal Agreement.
-The student must also provide evidence to Student Counseling, Testing and Health Services that the animal is in good health and has been vaccinated against diseases common to that breed of animal as recommended by the American Veterinary Medical Association.
+The student must also provide evidence to Student Disability and Testing Services that the animal is in good health and has been vaccinated against diseases common to that breed of animal as recommended by the American Veterinary Medical Association.
 Veterinary records attesting to that fact must be submitted to Disability Services prior to the animal being on campus or other teaching sites.

 For Students Who Reside in Campus Housing